 Pump It Up magazine is the brainchild of Anissa, a multi-faceted creative and businesswoman who has previously collaborated on the start-up papers Delit Music Magazine in Paris and The Umbrella Music Magazine in America.
 Those experiences thoroughly prepared her for the day she decided to start her own publication, Pump It Up, combining her gifts for scintillating and uplifting editorial with her personal experiences as an entertainer/recording artist under the stage names Anya Rose, Lady Aneessa and, currently, simply Aneessa.
 As one who not only sings and writes songs but engineers, mixes, masters, creates marketing plans and started her own record label, Editions L.A., to do so, Anissa is the perfect renaissance woman to usher new artists into the full spectrum of what it means to be seriously competitive in today’s ever changing music industry, but to also have BIG FUN doing it.
 Thus, the encouraging and inspiring name Pump It Up – an expression that says “Viva Life” and “Where’s the Party?!”

-“I want to give a platform and advice to indie artists,” Anissa states.
 “I know what they go through.
 It’s so hard to get people to listen to what you create…to support it, share it and help you succeed.
 Many artists only think about being an artist – singing, writing songs and performing – but they must know the business.
 People take advantage of you if you don’t.
 I am a firm believer that artists must work hard by doing their part to learn all of the elements that do on behind the scenes.
 Their private lives may be a catastrophe in the short term but in the long run, the most important thing is to keep on learning, keep on growing and keep on going.”

 For anyone seeking a supportive platform for independent artists of all stripes to stay up to date on the latest industry developments that can make the difference between just getting by and going all the way, tap into Pump It Up – today!